MtiburcioM/ArduinoVolumeMixer/README.md

 - C# with .NET Framework 4.5+

 Steps to make it work:
-1. Download the release version from here: https://github.com/AndrejStojkovic/ArduinoVolumeMixer/releases/tag/Release (ArduinoVolumeMixer.rar)
+1. Download the release version from here: are no avaliable (ArduinoVolumeMixer.rar)
 2. Extract the files somewhere.
 3. Plug in your Arduino to your PC and set it up according to the schematics.
 4. Upload the sketch from the sketches folder according to the schematic you followed.